By John Turney

 Owens is deserving of the Hall of Fame, but no more than Marvin Harrison, Tim Brown, Cris Carter, Michael Irvin, Andre Reed, Charlie Joiner, Art Monk and others.
 All of them, in our view, didn't meet the Rice standard or even the Warfield, Alworth or Hutson standard in terms of first-ballot.

-We don't claim to be all-knowing, reasonable people can disagree with us and we won't be offended.
+We don't claim to be all-knowing, and obviously reasonable people can disagree with us and we won't be offended.
 It just seems like this is a good case for those who are posting as though a two-year wait is the same as not thinking a player is not a Hall of Famer to respect the view of those who put in a lot of time researching these things and not insult them at will.

 We contend, after years of study, that the Hall of Fame is about numbers, honors, testimonials, rings and intangibles—all those things and perhaps more.
 It's not about just one of those things, either, i.e. solo numero or solo honoribus (honors alone).
 Those who get in on the first try really should have high scores in most, if not all, of those things.
 It's what separates Jim Brown and Leroy Kelly, which no slight intended against Kelly.